developmentseed/label-maker/docs/index.rst

 Downloads all imagery tiles needed to create the training data.
 Requires the ``labels.npz`` file from the ``label-maker labels`` step.
 The number of background tiles added depends on the `background_ratio` parameter specified in the `config.json` file.
-A background_ratio of -1 or 0 will return no background tiles.
+A background_ratio of 0 will return no background tiles.

 .. code-block:: bash